-The government's technical notices, with the latest being published on 13 September, are not intended to give operational support or guidance to NHS bodies about how to contingency plan locally.
-They promise more detailed guidance from government/arm's-length bodies in the near future, and in some cases further consultations.
-For example the medicines/medical devices/clinical trials paper promises a Medicines and Healthcare Products Regulatory Agency (MHRA) consultation early Autumn, followed by a more comprehensive technical note.
-Read here the government's intentions behind the publication of the Technical Notices.
+The latest government technical notice was published on 12 October.
+The notices promise more detailed guidance from government and arm's-length bodies in the near future, and in some cases further consultations.
+For example the medicines, medical devices, clinical trials paper promised a Medicines and Healthcare Products Regulatory Agency (MHRA) consultation which opened on 4 October (closing on 1 Nov).
+This consultation seeks views on how the MHRA legislation and regulatory processes would have to be modified in the event of no-deal, and will be followed by a more comprehensive technical note.
+Read the government's intentions behind the publication of the technical notices.

 Papers published so far cover:

 Key points: what would happen in a no-deal scenario